exo-addons/cloud-drive-extension/README.md

 - username and password to authenticate to the server
 - if the the server has several repositories you'll need to select an one: each repository can be connected as a separate drive

-Important notice that username and password will be sent in plain text, thus enasure you are connecting via secure connection in production.
+Important notice that username and password will be sent in plain text, thus enasure you are connecting via secure connection in production (e.g. via HTTPS).

 More information find on [CMIS connector page](https://github.com/exo-addons/cloud-drive-extension/blob/master/connectors/cmis/README.md).